Greece4ever/pythematics/README.md

 Every single Result is a complex number that looks something like this `(1.032132131e-14+3.312312e-15j)` which means it's that number raised to the **-14th** Power which is ultimately very close to zero

-The output was so long that it did not fit into the screen so check [here](#todo) for the Outputs
+The output was long enough, that it did not fit into the screen, but you can see the exact **Output** [here](https://github.com/Greece4ever/pythematics/blob/master/Examples/complicated_equation_output.txt).

 Another thing  this library is **greatly** capable of doing is pretty much every **Linear Algebra Operation**